Xianlyu/2022Spring/writing/0Template.md

 **The other side of the coin, however, can never be ignored.** **In the first place**, they may affect the traffic.
 As some people put these bikes anywhere, they often block the road. **In the second,** there can be a waste of resources.
 We may often find that some bikes are damaged or even stolen.

-**From my standpoint, it is sensible that we take a rational attitude towards this phenomenon.** **One the one hand, they may produce some benefits.
+**From my standpoint, it is sensible that we take a rational attitude towards this phenomenon.** **On the one hand, they may produce some benefits.
 On the other hand, there can be some problems involved.** The government is supposed to enforce relative regulations more strictly.
 We are advised to use them properly and protect them from damage.